 This connection with ancestors was already a bigger part of my life than I even knew.
 It adds a rich dimension.
 After all, time is the fourth dimension.
 WIthout a sense of the past and future within the current moment we are living just in 3D.
 I do believe that the diet and lifestyle practices that increase our sensitivity and ability to feel can improve our chances of feeling this ancestral connection and who knows maybe we can sense the destiny of our descendants too and play our part in that.

 Of course, we all have a common ancestry and I feel sure that we all share some pristine origins which give us all the amazing amount we do have in common as humans.
 Knowing more recent ancestry helps us find out more about our individuality.
 I feel certain that our ancestors can and do in some way give us guidance and support in our every day lives.
 It seems that their imprints are in some way on the land and it’s easier to connect with them when we are the places where they were.
 This is more than an idea.
 Experience bears it out.

-The main thing it has taught me is the reality of the energies of the ancestors in the land and if we are sensitive to this it can be such a nourishing connection.
-To me the main motivation of natural lifestyle and clean living is to regain these sensitivities which can so enrich our lives.
+The most significant understanding this whole escapade has given me is the reality of the energies of the ancestors in the land and if we are sensitive to this it can be such a nourishing connection.
+A compelling benefit of natural lifestyle and holistic living is the chance to regain these sensitivities which can so enrich our lives.